MLB Weekly Roundup: Votto, Dodgers put on shows in a wild week

 Pure chaos would be the best way to describe the last 48 hours of the trade deadline.

-Let’s take a look back at some of the best things from this past week of baseball as well as a look ahead to some top storylines for this week.
+Let’s take a look back at some of the best things from this past week of baseball and a look ahead to some top storylines for this week.

 TEAM OF THE WEEK